UDOOboard/Neo-Docs/docs/05_Hardware_&_Accessories/09_LVDS.md

 # LVDS Panels

 ## 7 inches LVDS panel
+First of all, make sure you are powering UDOO NEO with [a 12V power supply](http://shop.udoo.org/eu/accessories/power-adapter-eu.html).
-To configure UDOO NEO for use 7 inches panels you need to modify a file located in the /boot directory.
+To configure UDOO NEO to use 7" panels you need to modify a file located in the /boot directory.
 You can do it two ways:
 * Accessing a console (connected to HDMI, connected in SSH, connected via uart serial)
 * Connected with microUSB port